Policy on Re-Homing Companion Animals

 Assessment

-No animals should normally be re-homed within seven (cats) to ten (all other animals) days of coming into the Branch’s care, to enable suitable assessments to be made.
-All animals at the Centre will be fully assessed by staff, and the details will be recorded.
+No animals should normally be rehomed within seven (cats) to ten (all other animals) days of coming into the Branch’s care, to enable suitable assessments to be made.
+Staff will fully assess all animals at the Centre and record the details.

 Home Visiting

-Home visits should be made before re-homing an animal and between one to six months (ideally three to four months) afterwards, to ensure that the animal has been re-homed successfully.
-The Home Visit Co-ordinator will monitor the home visitors
+Virtual or face-to-face home visits should be made before re-homing an animal and between 3-4 months afterwards, to ensure that the animal has been re-homed successfully.
+The Home Visit Co-ordinator will monitor the home visits.

 Fostering before Adoption